cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 ### Request

-In addition to the the `proxyToken` authentication parameter, this endpoint requires a boolean `retracted` parameter.
+In addition to the `proxyToken` authentication parameter, this endpoint requires a boolean `retracted` parameter.
 A value of `true` indicates that the comment is being retracted, while a value of `false` indicates the comment is being readmitted.

 Any body attached to the request will be ignored.